HavocFramework/Havoc/README.md

 > Please see the [Wiki](https://github.com/HavocFramework/Havoc/wiki) for complete documentation.

-Havoc works well on Debian 10/11, Ubuntu 20.04/22.04 and Kali Linux.
-It's recommended to use the latest versions possible to avoid issues.
-You'll need a modern version of Qt and Python 3.10.x to avoid build issues.
+Havoc works well on Debian 10/11, Ubuntu 20.04/22.04, and Kali Linux.
+It is recommended to use the latest versions possible to avoid issues.
+You will need a modern version of Qt and Python 3.10.x to avoid build issues.

 See the [Installation](https://github.com/HavocFramework/Havoc/wiki#installation) guide in the Wiki for instructions.
 If you run into issues, check the [Known Issues](https://github.com/HavocFramework/Havoc/wiki#known-issues) page as well as the open/closed [Issues](https://github.com/HavocFramework/Havoc/issues) list.